dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 ...         sum(weights[i] * item_in_bin[i][j] for i in range(num_items)) - bin_used[j] * bin_capacity <= 0,
 ...         label=f'capacity_bin_{j}')

+For 50 items and allowing for the worse case of 50 bins, this CQM requires over 2000 binary variables:

+>>> len(cqm.variables)
+2550

+Given that bin capacity is defined above as ten times the average weight, one could easily reduce the complexity of this model by significantly reducing the number of bins.

 Solve the Problem by Sampling
 =============================